 Somewhere between human and animal lies the manimal.
 Some say that these creatures are the abominable results of sorcerous crossbreeding between humans and animals.
 Others speak of bizarre druidic rites that can give animals human forms.

-A manimal is an animal-like creatures with a humanoid shape and intellect.
+A manimal is an animal-like creature with a humanoid shape and intellect.
 A manimal has two legs to walk upon and two arms with hands that can manipulate tools.
 Manimals are often mistaken for lycanthropes—more powerful creatures whose origins are lost to time.

 Manimals can provide an interesting way to introduce anthropomorphic creatures into your games without the unbalancing effect that lycanthropes can have.
-Some might consider anthropomorphic creatures and characters silly, but lycanthropes are really no less so.
-Anthropomophic creatures can be funny, but they can also be terrifying, depending upon how they are played and presented.
+Some might consider anthropomorphic creatures and characters silly, but lycanthropes are no less so.
+Anthropomorphic creatures can be funny, but they can also be terrifying, depending upon how they are played and presented.

 Before you try out the manimal template, consider how you want it to work in your game.
 Once you know what purpose your manimals will serve, you can find a way to introduce them that suits their function in your game.
 Here are a few ideas.

 - The template might be applied to animals because of a spell or alchemist discovery (see the create manimal spell and manimal elixir).

 - A magic item could transform all the animals that live nearby or that touch it into manimals.